 Current state of knowledge

-Powdery Mildew has evolved from being a relatively easy disease to overcome to the most serious of grape diseases in New Zealand - ahead of botrytis and other rots, it has the ability to impart off-flavours that cannot be overcome in wine making, decimate yields and at best requires two seasons to control.
+Powdery Mildew has evolved from being a relatively easy disease to overcome to the most serious of grape diseases in New Zealand - ahead of botrytis and other rots.
+It has the ability to impart off-flavours that cannot be overcome in wine making, decimate yields, as well as creating injury on berries that provide an entry for botrytis and other end of season rots.

 The powdery mildew we dealt with a few years ago was clonal and infection came from a defined early period - from flag shoots and their offspring.
-Now powdery mildew has the ability to produce fruiting bodies (chasmothecia), bringing the additional burden of spore release from chasmothecia which are retained close to the bunch zone in bark; that release being a function of climate conditions (perhaps closer to flowering).
-The spores from chasmothecia are thought to act more aggressively in bunches than flag shoot derived spores.
+Now powdery mildew has the ability to produce fruiting bodies (chasmothecia), bringing the additional burden of ascospore release from chasmothecia which are retained close to the bunch zone in bark.
+That release is a function of climate, mainly rain events.
+Early scientific study in New Zealand indicates strongly that ascospore release occurs after rain events through flowering and after flowering.
+The spores from chasmothecia are thought to act more aggressively in bunches than flag shoot derived spores, but it may be simply that ascospore release that occurs through flowering and after flowering have temperatures more suitable to rapid colonisation of the disease.

 If you are interested in Grape Powdery Mildew, the following links are worth checking out: